California Cliché: Flower Power

 How to grow California poppies

 These golden delights are easy to grow in your garden.
 Plant them from seeds in the fall or very early spring.
-Pull them up when they’re done for the season (when they start to brown and fade).
+Snip them down or pull them up when they’re done for the season (when they start to brown and fade).
 They’ll reseed easily for next year, so let some flowers ripen to seed on the plant and then scatter them.
-You can replant in the fall, especially in warmer places.
+You can replant in the fall, or they’ll come up on their own next spring, especially in warmer places.